A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - If the party are higher than level 7 when they investigate the paradise then apply the Elite or double Elite template accordingly

   - **Encounter Notes:**
-    - The paradise sank near the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller or anyone entering the water here will draw its hostile attention in a few minutes at most
+    - The paradise sank near the edge of the territory of a (locally infamous "old pinkeye") giant snapping turtle and anyone in a craft 20ft long or smaller or anyone entering the water here will draw its hostile attention in a few minutes at most
     - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for social interations
     - Turtle meat is a delicacy and there is enough in a gaint turtle to provide a much needed boost to the local economy
     - Turtle shell is a prized hull for local fishing boats
     - Succesfully investigating the wreck of the Paradise provides some clues and a story award of 40xp

-## Part 1: In The Hook's Shadow (XP 850, Party Level 7/8)
+## Part 1: In The Hook's Shadow (XP 880, Party Level 7/8)

 For ogrekin, custom creatures have been created, based on ogre templates.